Cyber Awareness

 Important Information Regarding Phishing Scams

-A fraudulent text message is sent alerting recipients that their debit card has been blocked or suspended.
-The fraudulent text message instructs recipients to follow a link in order to “solve the problem” or “login.”
+Please be aware that other banks are experiencing fraudulent text scams (SMS Phishing) in our area.
+A text message alerts recipients that their debit card has been blocked or suspended.
+The fraudulent text message instructs recipients to follow a link to “solve the problem” or “log in.”
 DO NOT CLICK ON THIS LINK.

 Understanding the Risks

-According to the Federal Financial Institutions Examination Council (FFIEC), there have been significant changes in the threat landscape recently.
-Fraudsters have continued to develop and deploy more sophisticated, effective, and malicious methods to compromise authentication mechanisms and gain unauthorized access to customers’ online accounts.
-Rapidly growing organized criminal groups have become more specialized in financial fraud and have been successful in compromising an increasing array of controls.
-Various complicated types of attack tools have been developed and automated into downloadable kits, increasing availability and permitting their use by less experienced fraudsters.
-Malware surreptitiously installed on a personal computer (PC) can monitor a customer’s activities and facilitate the theft and misuse of their login credentials.
+Various complicated attack tools have been developed and automated into downloadable kits.
+This increases availability and permits their use by less experienced fraudsters.
+Malware surreptitiously installed on a personal computer (PC) can monitor a customer’s activities.
+This can facilitate the theft and misuse of their login credentials.
 Such malware can compromise some of the most robust online authentication techniques, including some forms of multi-factor authentication.
-As a result, cyber-crime complaints have risen substantially each year since 2005, particularly with respect to commercial accounts.
+As a result, cybercrime complaints have risen substantially each year since 2005, particularly concerning commercial accounts.
 Fraudsters are responsible for losses of hundreds of millions of dollars resulting from online account takeovers and unauthorized funds transfers.

 Protecting Your Account Authentication

-Protecting Your Account Layered Security
+Cyber Awareness: Protecting Your Account Layered Security

-• the use of dual customer authorization through different access devices
+• The use of dual customer authorization through different access devices

 How Not to Get Hooked by a “Phishing” Scam